Intentional change starts with longing and imagination.

 UK/Italy

-Nine months later, I bought a charming little house in southern Italy with a sea view and a lovely garden.
-I am helping my mother refurbish her own home near mine, and my daughter (who works remotely) will live with her.
+Then, Maya revived my long-forgotten dream of living in Italy.
+Within a year, I bought a charming little house in a small city in southern Italy.
+I helped my mother refurbish her own home near mine, and my daughter (who works remotely) now lives with her.